RackunSec/py-network-tools/scanning/README.md

 # ScanSplit: a Gnmap File Organizer
-ScanSplit will take the output NMAP (specifically the GNMAP file) and create a directory full of files.
-Each file is named after the protocol detected and will be filled with IP addresses.
+ScanSplit will take the output of Nmap's (often very large) GNmap file and organize it for usage with red team tools that require lists of IP addresses.
+For instance, This tool will create an output directory full of files labeled after the identified protocol: "ftp.txt" or "ldap.txt" that can then be passed as arguments into tools such as CrackMapExec, SMBMap, etc.

 ## Usage
-To use Gnmap-Organizer:
+To use ScanSplit:
 ```bash
 python3 scansplit.py /path/to/nmap-output.gnmap
 ```